 Physicians wishing to obtain a billing number from MSP must follow a clearly defined process.

-1. You must first request licensure from the College of Physicians and Surgeons.
+1. You must first request licensure from the College of Physicians and Surgeons of BC.

 2. You must complete and submit the following application form: